I just like flamingos.

-My little Pwdin* is five years old and not really very little.
-He was diagnosed with severe autism and learning disability at aged two and four months.
-Despite it being very clear we had an adorable autist on our hands, the professionals wanted to take their time over formally diagnosing at such a young age (despite referring to the Pwd as autistic for months before).
-It was clear as soon as I met the little monster he was different – he had no suckle reflex and could not/would not open his eyes for any length of time for weeks.
+My little Pwdin* is six years old and not really very little.
+He was diagnosed with “severe autism and learning disability” at aged two years and four months.
+Despite it being very clear we had an adorable Autist on our hands, the professionals wanted to take their time over formally diagnosing at such a young age (despite referring to the Pwd as Autistic for months before).
+It was clear as soon as I met the little man he was different – he had no suckle reflex and could not/would not open his eyes for any length of time for weeks.
 He was first referred to child health at ten months because he could not sit unsupported – that’s what got the ball rolling.

-The diagnosis of autism did not, therefore, come as a surprise.
+The diagnosis of Autism did not, therefore, come as a surprise.
 It did not shatter our world, destroy our dreams nor leave us grieving, wailing or gnashing our teeth.
 It was a blessed relief and we started networking with disability groups and trying to access services to get our boy whatever he might need.
-There are parents for whom a diagnosis of autism does come as a shock but we had a long time to come to terms with who our child is and we love the very bones of the boy.
+There are parents for whom the diagnosis does come as a shock but we had a long time to come to terms with who our child is and we love the very bones of the boy.
 Look at him!
 Who couldn’t love a face like that?

 It’s just the three of us here, in Wales: Pwdin, hubby (my Irishman) and I. Hubby works with disabled students in further education and I am a freelance writer.
 Most of this blog is written by me with guest posts clearly marked.
 I love people to make comments and discuss posts and pages but I do ask that you observe my comments policy.